SungminSo/DeepUser-2020-journal-seminar/README.md

 ## Season 2

 - 08.08 : <Weight Initialization - LSUV> All You Need Is A Good Init

-- 08.15: <Speech Recognition - CNN> Speacker Identification And Clustering Using Convolutional Neural Networks
+- 08.15 : <Speech Recognition - CNN> Speacker Identification And Clustering Using Convolutional Neural Networks

-- 08.22: <Vision - Image Caption> Show, Attend and Tell Neural Image Caption Generation with Visual Attention
+- 08.22 : <Vision - Image Caption> Show, Attend and Tell Neural Image Caption Generation with Visual Attention

+- 09.05 : <Classification - one-class SVM> One-Class SVMs for Document Classification